max-hans/werkler/README.md

 ### optimization

-currently, there is no optimization regarding images etc going on. this will be integrated soon.
+currently, there is no optimization regarding images etc going on. this should be integrated at some point, however doing it manually is also an option.
+I also suggest using something like [imageoptim](https://imageoptim.com/mac) to reduce filesize.